Petersoj/alpaca-java/docs/README.md

         System.out.println("Closing Apple order: " + closingOrder);

         // Wait for closing trade to fill.
 For this example, we're sleeping, but in production,
-        // this should be done using polling or listening to the trade updates stream. sleep(ofSeconds(10));
+        // this should be done using polling or listening to the trade updates stream sleep(ofSeconds(10));

         // Print out the PnL of our Apple trade